cloudquery/cloudquery/website/pages/docs/glossary/what-is-cspm.md

 # What is Cloud Security Posture Management (CSPM)?

-In this blog we will talk shortly about what a CSPM is and how to build an open source CSPM on top of your infrastructure data lake.

-# Overview

 Cloud Security Posture Management (CSPM), which refers to the set of processes, tools, and technologies used to manage and monitor the security posture of cloud-based infrastructure and applications.

 CSPM plays an essential role in identifying and addressing security risks and compliance issues in cloud environments.